Entangled happily ever after: Wedding reception seating mapped to classical and quantum optimizers: Results

 We found that one-hot and domain-wall encodings resulted in extraordinarily poor performance on even the simplest of these problems: one million samples produced no valid solutions (``NVS'' in \textbf{Table \ref{tab:best_scores}}) to the ``four friends and enemies'' (Prob.
 1) problem.
 That is, there was no bitstring produced with proper one-hot or domain-wall encoding of an assignment of one seat per guest.
 Rather than continuing to benchmark these mappings, we focused our effort on the approximate binary mapping.
 This robustly found all eight solutions to the first problem (\textbf{Fig. \ref{fig:quantum_results}A}).
 Indeed, we found that as few as 50 samples produced all eight solutions.
 However, the slightly more complicated ``odd man out'' problem (Prob.
 2), and all more complicated problems, resulted in no seat assignments that did not involve at least two guests being assigned to the same seat.
 For the ``odd man out'' and ``unctuous uncle'' problems (Probs.
 2 and 3), additional sampling allowed somewhat better-scoring solutions to be found, albeit not with fewer instances of multiple guests assigned to the same seat.
 For the ``Capulets \& Montagues'' problem and the simplified version of our own wedding seating problem (Probs.
 4 and 5s) more sampling did \textit{not} result in better solutions.
 Representative failure modes for Probs.
 2, 3, 4, and 5s are shown in \textbf{Fig. \ref{fig:quantum_results}B-E}.
 In the case of the largest problem, our wedding's unsimplified seating optimization problem, \texttt{minor\_miner} was unable to find an embedding (``NE'' in \textbf{Table \ref{tab:best_scores}}).
+Although intended for spatially localized optimization problems, tests with the variant \texttt{layout} embedding algorithm showed no improvement, nor any greater ability to find embeddings for larger problems.

 In contrast, Masala's default Monte Carlo CFN optimizer performed well on these problems, consistently finding solutions in which each guest was assigned a unique seat, and satisfying most to all constraints.
 For Prob.
 1, even a 1,000-step trajectory found all globally optimal solutions, and for Prob.
 2, a 1,000-step trajectory found 7 of 8 globally optimal solutions.
 The solution found for Prob.
 3 was also unchanged with more sampling, and was the best of any method, suggesting convergence to the global optimum even with only 1,000 steps.
 Probs.
 4, 5s, and 5 likely did not converge to the global optimum, since more sampling consistently found better and better results, but the solutions that were found were very good: in the ``Capulets \& Montagues'' problem, the two families were largely separated, and in our own wedding, the seating plans were all reasonable.
 Representative examples produced with the Monte Carlo CFN optimizer are shown in \textbf{Fig. \ref{fig:classical_results}}.